 Blacksburg Housing Options

-LCI students are typically housed with local families, in university residence halls, and in local apartments.
-The town of Blacksburg has an extensive bus system that is free to all LCI students and is within easy reach of most accommodations, the university, and shopping venues.
+LCI students typically stay with local families, in university residence halls, and in local apartments.
+The town of Blacksburg has an extensive bus system reaching most accommodations, the university, and shopping venues.
 Campus-based residence hall housing is available to AdvantageVT students and to other students on a space-available basis.